EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## COSE

 CBOR Object Signing and Encryption (COSE) {{RFC8152}} describes how to create and process signatures, message authentication codes, and encryption using CBOR.
-COSE build on JOSE, but makes some design changes.
+COSE build on JOSE, but makes some design changes to make it more suitable for the Internet of Things (IoT).
 EDHOC makes use of COSE_Key, COSE_Encrypt0, COSE_Sign1, and COSE_KDF_Context objects.

+### Encryption and Decryption

+In all encryption operations (both encryption and decryption) the input to the AEAD is a follows:

+* The key K and nonce N (IV) are the output EDHOC-Key-Derivation function as defined in {{key-der}}.

+* The plaintext P is just the concatenation the included CBOR data items ecnoded as byte strings (but not CBOR byte strings).

+* The associated data A is = Enc_structure = [ "Encrypt0", h'', aad_2 ] = 0x8368456E63727970743040 \| aad_i

+where aad_i is the  concatenation the included CBOR data items ecnoded as byte strings (but not necessarily CBOR byte strings).

 # Test Vectors {#vectors}